What License Do I Need?

 Semi-Retired LCSW also known as Reduced Requirements

-Only Available to LCSW's renewing who qualify.
-Not available to new applicants.
+A Semi-Retired status is an Active license with reduced work and renewal requirements.
+Only Available to LCSW's renewing who qualify, not available to new applicants.

 - Must have not been disciplined by a licensing authority for the past 15 years

 - Will not engage in more than 500 hours of clinical practice per year.